 Divorce is the dissolution of a marriage relationship by a judgment of the Court.
 Divorce actions differ from other legal actions because they involve strong emotions by the parties and because the decision rendered in the action will likely affect both parties for the rest of their lives.

-The attorneys and staff at Ward Potter LLC, are caring professionals who will work with you to carefully and efficiently navigate your divorce.
-Lynn Ward leads the firm, and has dedicated her practice to family law cases for more than twenty-six years.
-She is especially experienced in handling cases involving high net worth individuals, complex tax issues, and business valuations.
-Each client of our firm benefits from her expertise and experience.
+The attorneys and staff at Ward Potter LLC are caring professionals who will work with you to carefully and efficiently navigate your case.
+Lynn Ward leads the firm, and has dedicated her practice to family law cases for 30 years.
+She is especially experienced in handling cases involving high net worth individuals and business valuations.
+Tony Potter has practiced law for over 25 years and tried scores of cases, most of which involved family law issues.
+He is highly skilled in courtroom work, knowing how to present a complicated divorce case to a judge in a concise and convincing manner.
+Each client of our firm benefits from their experience and expertise.

-The first step in filing for divorce, separate maintenance, or annulment, is to complete a questionnaire which elicits the information needed by your attorney to prepare the documents that she will file with the Court on your behalf.
-We offer it in PDF or Microsoft Word format.
-You may bring the questionnaire with you to your first meeting with the attorneys at Ward Potter LLC.
+The first step in filing for divorce, separate maintenance, or annulment, is to complete a questionnaire which elicits the information needed by your attorney to prepare the documents to be filed with the Court on your behalf.
+The questionnaire is in PDF format.
+We suggest that you bring the questionnaire with you to your first meeting with the attorneys at Ward Potter LLC.